basura-project/basura-webapp/updated_models/README.md

 - **Time LLM**: A cutting-edge time series forecasting model using a Large Language Model (LLM).

 ## How to Run:
-- **Time LLM**: To run the Time LLM model, execute the main script `main_script.py`.
+- **Time LLM**: To run the Time LLM model, execute the main script `main_script.ipynb`.
 This will guide you through the forecasting process using the Time LLM model.

 ## Future Work:
 - **Prompt Bank**: Developing a prompt bank to enhance the versatility and accuracy of the Time LLM model.